OpenRailAssociation/annual-report/2024/0600-mission.md

 ## Open Source for the Railway Sector

-*Tell the story of what the organization is built for.
-What does it want to achieve and how do the steps we did in 2024 are the beginning of this effort.*

 Railways are at the heart of sustainable mobility, and digitalization is shaping the future of our sector.
 Yet, for too long, railway software has been developed in silos - custom-built, proprietary, and difficult to integrate.
 The OpenRail Association was founded to change that.
 Our mission is simple but transformative: **unlock the power of open source in the railway sector to accelerate innovation, improve efficiency, and enhance interoperability**.

 ### A Year of Progress